hj-lv/lhj/README.md

 #### Requirements
 - Ensure __g++__ and __make__ are installed.
-Our experimental platform is equipped with Ubuntu 20.04
+Our experimental platform is equipped with Ubuntu 20.04.

 - Prepare the test files.
     - You can use twitter,caida,dplp and so on to test its performance.

 #### Compile
-- Compile examples with make
+- Compile examples with make.

 ```
     $ make
 ```

-- The g++ compiler should be suitable
+- The g++ compiler should be suitable.

 #### Run